 Enriching your data

-Analyze the data you have to see if it provides the insights you hoped for.
-If it does not, you might still gain some valuable knowledge from the data points you have.
+Analyze your data to see if it provides the insights you hoped for.
+Even if it does not, you might still gain some valuable knowledge from the data points you have.

 Consider acquiring more data.
 If there is a reasonable expectation that data enrichment can provide a more robust analysis, it is more cost-effective to see it through.